-Two beetle families are largely ground dwelling and predatory and should be considered gardener’s friends: ground beetles (Carabidae) and rove beetles (Staphylindae).
-Adults and larvae of most species in these families eat insects, slugs and other invertebrates.
+Ground beetles (Carabidae) and rove beetles (Staphylindae) are families of beetles which are largely ground dwelling, most are predatory and so should be considered gardener’s friends: Adults and larvae of many species in these families eat insects, slugs and other invertebrates.
 There are about 350 species of carabid and 1000 species of staphylinid beetles in Britain.

 These beetles can be encouraged in gardens by providing habitats for wildlife particularly wood piles, compost heaps and leaving some leaf litter in gardens borders.